brandonkal/linaria/docs/BASICS.md

 }
 ```

-You can nest pseudo-elements as well as other selectors:
+You can nest pseudo-elements and other selectors:

 ```js
 const Thing = styled.div`